 Air transport also provides entrance to international markets and assists in the progress of world trade.
-Over 54 million metric tons of cargo was carried by air in 2016, generating around 47.6 billion U.S. dollars in revenue.
+Some 61.5 million metric tons of cargo was carried by air in 2017, generating around 95.9 billion U.S. dollars in revenue.

 Contrary to road or rail transportation, the aviation industry has to pay for most of its own infrastructure and maintenance such as runways, terminals or air traffic control.
 In 2016, airports spent close to 69 billion U.S. dollars in infrastructure with Asia Pacific accounting for the majority of new airport projects in the region.